 Did you know?

-Unlike the Velociraptors depicted in Jurassic Park, the real Velociraptor mongoliensis was quite different.
-Fully feathered, it measured between 5 and 6.8 feet in length, roughly the size of a turkey.
+Unlike the Velociraptors depicted in Jurassic Park, the real Velociraptor mongoliensis was fully feathered and measured between 5 and 6.8 feet in length, roughly the size of a turkey.

 Box Office Titan: The Jurassic Phenomenon